tiffanymonroe/wdi-remote-gizmo/unit_4/w11d04/instructor_notes/MANY_TO_MANY_THROUGH.md

 * `has_many_and_belongs_to` relation which makes a table that does not have its own model.
 It's kind of an anonymous table and looks exactly like the image above.
 The table itself can't be expanded.
 This is the simpler relation.

-* `has_many through` makes a new model for the join table.
+* `has_many :through` makes a new model for the join table.
 This way, you can name the join table and add columns and validation to the table if you need to.
 We will use this way.

 **Construct a new resource called Ledger.**